 While attending the University of Tennessee, Chris was approached by a print scout and was sent to New York to work with world-class photographer Bruce Weber for for famed fashion designer Gianni Versace.
 For the next four years he lived between New York, Paris and Milan and learned about the inner workings of the fashion business.
 He further developed his talents as a photographer while working with other notable photographers including Steven Meisel, Arthur Elgort, Norman Seef, Bob Frame and Lance Staedler.
 In 1995, Chris worked as an assistant to fine art photographer James Fee in Los Angeles, before moving back to New York.
 It was during those adventurous and educational years that Chris’ developed his standards of exceptional quality and his commitment to providing clients with extraordinary imagery.

 As an accomplished traditional bowhunter and outdoorsman, Chris began getting disgruntled with city living and put down roots in Southwest Montana, where he worked various ranches and competed as a saddle bronc contestant in rodeos throughout Montana, Wyoming and Idaho.
 It was during that time he was tapped by the producers of the famed 'Duck Dynasty' television program to host and partly shoot the Feeding Frenzy Series for The Discovery Channel (Bear Feeding Frenzy, Crocodile & Alligator Feeding Frenzy, Lion Feeding Frenzy).
-For the past four years, Chris has worked as the Chief Creative Director for a Montana based marketing firm specializing in marketing, design, event production and creative services for national, regional, and local clients.

 SELECT CLIENTS INCLUDE: